gwastro/o2-bbh-pe/README.md

 The contents in the repository are organized as follows :

-- ``data_release_o2_bbh_pe.ipynb`` : Notebook demonstrating tools to handle the released posteriors, visualize them, and reconstruct Figures in the paper arxiv:XXXX.XXXXX
+- ``data_release_o2_bbh_pe.ipynb`` : Notebook demonstrating tools to handle the released posteriors, visualize them, and reconstruct Figures in the paper arxiv:1811.09232

 - ``posteriors`` : Directory having the posterior files
     - ``GW170104`` : Directory for GW170104